 2. Use the Right Equipment

 Using the right equipment to mix or stir your shake is fundamental to prevent any clumping.

 Over the past few days, I have been using the PROMiXX Pro Shaker Bottle, which I bought from Amazon.
-It is a really innovative portable, electric blender, which you can check out in the following video:
+It is an innovative portable, electric blender, which you can check out in the following video:

 It’s the size and weight of a protein shaker, but it comes with a small electric blender.
-After some testing, I didn’t find any clumps in my protein shakes.
+After some testing, I found no clumps in my protein shakes.

-One concern I originally had was that it might create foam at the top of the shake, which I don’t like because it can cause bloating or gas due to excess air intake.
+One concern I originally had was that it might create foam at the top of the shake, which I wouldn’t say I like because it can cause bloating or gas due to excess air intake.